Renseignements en français

 • You withdraw from studies on your own accord;

-• You change schools; or
+• You change schools during your study period; or

-When you are done school it is your responsibility to:
+When you are done school, it is your responsibility to:

 • Repay your student loans.